Flatworm: Turbellaria

-Most turbellarians have pigment-cup ocelli ('little eyes'); one pair in most species, but two or even three pairs in others.
+Most turbellarians have pigment-cup ocelli ('little eyes').
+Most species have one pair, but others can have two or even three pairs.
 A few large species have many eyes in clusters over the brain, mounted on tentacles, or spaced uniformly around the edge of the body.
 The ocelli can only distinguish the direction from which light is coming to enable the animals to avoid it.
 A few groups have statocysts – fluid-filled chambers containing a small, solid particle or, in a few groups, two.
 These statocysts are thought to function as balance and acceleration sensors, as they perform the same way in cnidarian medusae and in ctenophores.
 However, turbellarian statocysts have no sensory cilia, so the way they sense the movements and positions of solid particles is unknown.
 On the other hand, most have ciliated touch-sensor cells scattered over their bodies, especially on tentacles and around the edges.
 Specialized cells in pits or grooves on the head are most likely smell sensors.

 Planarians, a subgroup of seriates, are famous for their ability to regenerate if divided by cuts across their bodies.
-Experiments show that (in fragments that do not already have a head) a new head grows most quickly on those fragments which were originally located closest to the original head.
-This suggests the growth of a head is controlled by a chemical whose concentration diminishes throughout the organism, from head to tail.
-Many turbellarians clone themselves by transverse or longitudinal division, whilst others, reproduce by budding.
+Experiments show that, on fragments that do not already have a head, a new head grows most quickly on those fragments which were originally located closest to the original head.
+This suggests that the growth of a head is controlled by a chemical whose concentration diminishes throughout the organism, from head to tail.
+Many turbellarians clone themselves by transverse or longitudinal division, whilst others reproduce by budding.